 - Select the Interest Area.

-- Hold down the ALT / Option key and move your cursor over an edge where you want to add a point.
+- Hover your cursor over the specific edge where you want to add a point.

 - Select the Interest Area.

-- Hold down the ALT / Option key and click on the point you want to remove.
+- Click on the point you wish to remove.
 It will be highlighted in red.

 - Press the DELETE key.